Matchers: Empowering Variants

 The signature of our matcher will follow this structure:

-function accepts props
+MyMatcher function accepts props as the input,

 allowing you to pass any necessary data to the matcher.
 Additionally, it

-, which contains the request
+receives a ctx object of type MatchContext, which contains the request

 information.
 You have the flexibility to perform any desired operations within